 The DataOps methodology promises to help businesses build data solutions faster with fewer errors.
 Moving from theory to practice, however, takes careful planning.
-This article will outline the basic tenets of the strategy and give you a framework from which to launch your own DataOps initiative.
+This article will outline the basic tenets of the strategy and give you a framework from which to launch your own DataOps initiative and improve your data development practices.

 An Introduction to DataOps